top of page

 The Never-Ending Parade: Pride Marches into October

-Tennessee will be holding a Pride Festival next month to celebrate the “queer” community.
+Tennessee is holding Pride Festivals to celebrate the “queer” community.
 Why are there still Pride celebrations going on in October?
 Nowadays, Pride seems to be a year-long event where queer people and their allies of all ages come together to scream and whine about their oppression, while living out their sexual fantasies in front of children.
 Granted, pride festivals in Tennessee do not seem to have the wild flare of nudists and dramatics of Satanists that other Pride festivals boast about; however, there are still reasons to be alarmed about any Pride event, no matter the location – even in the heart of the Bible belt.

 Don’t get me wrong.
 I am proud.
 I am proud to be a Christian.
 I am proud to be raised in Tennessee.
 I am proud to be American.
 I am proud to be part of Gays Against Groomers.
 I am proud to stand up and fight for children and their safety!
 However, I am not proud to be associated with “Pride.”
 I am not proud of what pedophiles and genderqueer ideologues are doing to our children.
 I am not proud of the pride festivals we are seeing in Tennessee.